w5xd/NyeVikingPowerMonitor/README.md

 that the one and only time they connect the USB to program it, remove the battieres!</p>
 <p>The battery is converted to 5VDC using an LTC3525 step-up converted.
 This
-device is limited to 6VDC input, but really is designed to take lower-than-5VDC at its input.
+device is limited to 6VDC input, but is designed to take lower-than-5VDC at its input.
 The original pack of four AA NiCd cells would nominally be at 4.8V.
-Alkaline AA cells cannot be used in a battery of four, but three of them would work fine in this circuit.
+Alkaline AA cells cannot be used here in a battery of four, but three of them in series (or even in parallel!) would work fine in this circuit.
 The LTC3525 will drain them all the way down to below 1V.
 Here is a commercially available board that has the LTC3525 along with the other (tiny) parts needed to make a 5VDC step-up: <a href='http://moderndevice.com/product/jeelabs-aa-power-board/'>JeeLabs AA Power Board</a>.